 “Amazon Business is a key partner in bringing learning to life for students across the country,” said Charles Best, DonorsChoose founder.
 “Empowering teacher wisdom is core to our mission at DonorsChoose, and Amazon Business helps make that possible by giving teachers an easy way to shop for resources that will help their specific students thrive.”

-This year, Amazon Business will donate $100,000 to contribute to the hundreds of projects focused on racial justice posted by teachers in the schools with the highest needs.
+This year, Amazon Business donated $100,000 to projects focused on racial justice published by teachers in U.S. schools with the highest needs.
+According to DonorsChoose, this funded 447 projects, supporting 369 teachers in 331 schools, benefitting 65,000 student learning experiences on this topic.

 Combining compliance with crowdfunding